joelsernamoreno/EvilCrowCable-Wind/README.md

 1. Set up a Wi-Fi AP with your mobile phone:
 	* SSID: Evil Crow Cable Wind
 	* Password: 123456789
-2. Disconnect and re-connect the device to the computer (Connect the end of SIDE-A firmware)
+2. Disconnect and re-connect the device to the computer (Connect the end of SIDE-A firmware).
 3. Open a browser and access the web panel: http://cable-wind.local/

-**Note:** If you cannot access the web panel, use the IP address assigned to Evil Crow Cable Wind
+**Note:** If you cannot access the web panel, use the IP address assigned to Evil Crow Cable Wind.

 4. Go!